-A breeding resident, uncommon after a long-term decline, but slowly recovering locally in recent years and benefitting from conservation efforts in several areas.
-Bland and Dadds (2012) estimated the local breeding population as 50 pairs.
-Wheeler (1874) said it was 'generally distributed, Leigh, Kingsweston, not common' while Charbonnier (1899) said 'resident, fairly common'.
-The 1928 SBR said it was 'everywhere scarcer than Tawny owl but quite frequent and in some localities even rather common' and Davis (1947) called it 'resident, widely distributed but less common than Tawny Owl' Tawny Owl Strix aluco A fairly common breeding resident that is under-recorded.
+The average arrival is on 21st September, ten days earlier than given by Bland (1992) with the earliest arrival date on 3rd August, 2011 at Aust/Northwick Warths.
+The average departure is 30th April, a day earlier than Bland (1992) with the latest on 5th July, 2012 at Cl-Y Wheeler (1874) said it was 'occasional, Leigh, Portishead' while Charbonnier (1899) said 'occurs occasionally in autumn, Ashton 1891'.
+The 1928 SBR says it is an 'irregular and uncommon autumn and winter visitor.
+Has been flushed occasionally on Backwell Hill where probably as frequent as anywhere.
+Reported in past years from Leigh, Portishead, Long Ashton, and Warleigh'.
+Davis (1947) called it a 'winter visitor, uncommon but probably occurs in most years.
+Recorded from various coastal areas including Avonmouth and Clevedon.
+Has also been noted on Mendip and other inland localities'.
+Tawny Owl Strix aluco A fairly common breeding resident that is under-recorded.
 Bland and Dadds (2012) estimated the local breeding population as 250 pairs.
 Wheeler (1874) says 'generally distributed, Leigh, Stoke Bishop, Stapleton, Kingsweston' and Charbonnier (1899) says 'resident, fairly common'.
 The 1928 SBR says it was 'common throughout district, most so where there is an abundance of suitable timber' while Davis (1947) called it 'resident, common and widely distributed'.